pedrocaixeta/infDB_fork_31mar/tools/infdb-metadata/Readme.md

    - JSON/YAML saved under `/app/mnt/data` (mounted to `mnt/data` on the host).
    - TTL is created when `linkml-convert` is available; otherwise the script prints how to generate it manually.

+### With infdb package
+1. **Configure credentials**
+With infdb package, you will configure the database connection in ./configs/config-infdb-metadata.yml file instead of in .env file.

+2. **Same workflow as without infdb package**

 ## License and Citation

 This tool is licensed under the **MIT License** (MIT).